donaldRwilliams/BGGM/README.md

 Note that all the effects are now positive (i.e., the color green).

-To date, the conditional independence structure of personality has not been directly assesed.
+To date, the conditional independence structure of personality has not been directly assessed.
 Let us examine for which relations there is evidence for the null hypothesis.

 ``` r
 # select the network (threshold of 10; one-sided)